nylander/GAAS/annotation/CheatSheet/gxf.md

     SEQ1	netgene	splice5	172	173	0.94	+	.
     SEQ1	genie	sp5-20	163	182	2.3	+	.
     SEQ1	genie	sp5-10	168	177	2.1	+	.
     SEQ2	grail	ATG	17	19	2.1	-   0
+    SEQ2    pred

 ## GFF2 (become officialy the default version the 2000-9-29 but was proposed since 1998-12-16):
-[Here a snapshot of the original page from SANGER (2000)](snapshots/sanger_gff2.md) 2000-9-29 The default version for GFF files is now Version 2.
+[Here a snapshot of the original page from SANGER (2000)](snapshots/sanger_gff2.md) The GFF1 has evolved step by step and the 2000-9-29 the default version for GFF files became Version 2.
+Here we will review all the changes occured from the original version 1.
 The **Gene Feature Finding** has been  generalized to accomodate to accommodate RNA and Protein feature files and has been renamed the **General Feature Format** while retaining the same acronym GFF.

-The main change from Version 1 to Version 2 is the requirement for a tag-value type structure (essentially semicolon-separated .ace format) for any additional material on the line, following the mandatory fields.
+The main change from Version 1 to Version 2 is the addition of an optional 9th field with tag-value type structure (essentially semicolon-separated .ace format) used for any additional material on the line.
 Version 2 also allows '.' as a score, for features for which there is no score.
+With the changes taking place to version 2 of the format, we also allow for feature sets to be defined over RNA and Protein sequences, as well as genomic DNA.
+This is used for example by the EMBOSS project to provide standard format output for all features as an option.
+In this case the <strand> and <frame> fields should be set to '.'.
+To assist this transition in specification, a new #Type Meta-Comment has been added.

 ## GTF (2002?)
 Formats designed specifically for the human genome project.
 Created before June 2002 because it is mentioned in this paper: The Human Genome Browser at UCSC.
 Genome Res.
 2002 Jun; 12(6): 996–1006. doi:  [10.1101/gr.229102]